astarivi/Perviam/docs/Configuration.md

 # Configuration
 Perviam is built for flexibility, allowing most operational parameters to be customized using environment variables or configuration files.

+## What is a Landmark?
+In Perviam, all cities within the configured country are considered as Landmarks.
+On first run, Overpass will be queried for these, and they will be stored at the `landmarks.json` file.
+These are used as positional references for targets that are far away from urban areas.

 # Environment Variables
 Key configuration values are first sourced from the environment.
 If not found, they default to values specified in the configuration file.
 Below are the primary environment variables: